Kamil Çörekçi

-Kamil Ahmet Çörekçi (born 1 February 1992) is a Turkish footballer who plays as a right back for Süper Lig club Hatayspor.
+Kamil Ahmet Çörekçi (born 1 February 1992) is a footballer who plays as a right back for Süper Lig club Hatayspor.
+Born in England, he was a youth international for Turkey.

 Early life

 Born in London, into a family of Turkish Cypriot origin. Çörekçi attended Cateram High School and was a key member of the Redbridge District team Coached by Benn Goddard.
 This team lifted the London Youth Games football trophy in 2006 for the first time in fifty years also winning the fair play award.

 Professional career

 Çörekçi began his professional career playing in the youth teams of Fulham and Millwall before he joined Turkish club Bucaspor at the beginning of the 2010–2011 season.
 He made his professional debut on 28 November 2010.

 International career

 Çörekçi was born in England and is of Turkish Cypriot descent.

 He represents Turkey internationally, and was included in the UEFA Team of the Tournament for his performance in the 2011 UEFA European Under-19 Football Championship.